AidanHockey5/MegaBlaster2/README.md

 9) Make sure your SN76489 PSG chip is orientated correctly.
 On this board, the PSG is upside-down relative to the rest of the board.
 The Flash IC is also upside-down.
 This was done for routing purposes.
 A small star on the silk-screen indicates the pin-1 position of every IC.
 10) For general usage instructions, [please refer to the manual](https://github.com/AidanHockey5/MegaBlaster2/raw/master/man/MegaBlaster2InstructionManual.pdf).

+# Reporting Bugs

+As you can imagine, this is quite a complex project.
+There are bound to be bugs to squish, so if you happen to find any, [please report them over on the issues page](https://github.com/AidanHockey5/MegaBlaster2/issues) so I can tkae a look at them!
+Please try to document the steps it takes to recreate the bug if you happen to know them.

 # Schematic

 ![Schematic](https://github.com/AidanHockey5/MegaBlaster2/raw/master/schematic/MegaBlaster2.png)